 Silent smut from France!
 It's just another picnic dans le foret for a sextet of tender nymphs, scampering and splashing au naturel in a gentle stream.
 That's until les juenes filles are interrupted in their frolics by the theatrically turned out Horned One, who might just have escaped from a Méliès short.
 The usual stag film action ensues, but the vintage beauty of this sex film makes it a devilish winner.

 For the Early Birds:

 Trick or Treat (1969, Color)

+A cheese-filled educational primer about the effects of vandalism set on Halloween.
 Pete's cowboy outfit is too small now.
 He has really outgrown trick-or-treating.
 But his pal Sandy has talked him into one last fling.
 Pete's dad extracts a promise that the boys will commit no mischief, and things just get worse from there.
 And how!

 About Oddball Films

 Oddball films is a stock footage company providing offbeat and unusual film footage for feature films like Milk, documentaries like The Black Panthers: Vanguard of the Revolution, Silicon Valley, Kurt Cobain: The Montage of Heck, television programs like Mythbusters, clips for Boing Boing and web projects around the world.

 Our screenings are almost exclusively drawn from our collection of over 50,000 16mm prints of animation, commercials, educational films, feature films, movie trailers, medical, industrial military, news out-takes and every genre in between.
 We’re actively working to present rarely screened genres of cinema as well as avant-garde and ethno-cultural documentaries, which expand the boundaries of cinema.
 Oddball Films is the largest film archive in Northern California and one of the most unusual private collections in the US.
 We invite you to join us in our weekly offerings of offbeat cinema.